 The unaudited pro forma condensed balance sheet was prepared as if the Transactions had occurred on March 31, 1998.
-The unaudited pro forma condensed statement of operations for the year ended December 31, 1997 and for the three months ended March 31, 1998 was prepared as if the Transactions had occurred on January 1, 1997.
+The unaudited pro forma condensed statement of operations for the year ended becember 31, 1997 was prepared as if the Transactions had occurred on January 1, 1997.
+The unaudited pro forma condensed statement of operations for the three months ended March 31, 1998 was prepared as if the Transactions had occurred on January 1, 1998.
 See "The Transactions."